• Skip to primary navigation

 • 180 g (6.3 oz) full fat cream cheese

-• 70 g (4 ½ tablespoons) unsalted butter - softened
+• 70 g (4 1/2 tbsp) unsalted butter softened

-• 180 g (1 ½ cups) confectioners' sugar - /icing sugar/powdered sugar, sifted
+• 180 g (1 1/2 cups) confectioners' sugar /icing sugar/powdered sugar, sifted

 • Add the milk and butter to a microwaveable bowl and heat for about 1 minute, stirring once, halfway through heating, until the butter has JUST melted.
 The milk should feel warm, but not hot.
-Alternatively, you can heat in a saucepan, with the butter, until just warm.
+Alternatively, you can heat it in a saucepan, with the butter, until just warm.

-180 ml (¾) cup full fat milk (whole milk), 60 g (4 tablespoons) unsalted butter
+180 ml (3/4) cup full-fat milk (whole milk), 60 g (4 tbsp) unsalted butter

-• Add the sugar, yeast, egg and egg yolk.
+• Add the sugar, yeast, egg, and egg yolk.
 Mix together for a few seconds, until just combined.
 I do this with my dough hook, so I don't have to change out the mixer attachment later.

 • Add the flour and salt into the mixture and mix again, on a slow setting (so the flour doesn't fly out) using the dough hook, for about 30-60 seconds, until combined.

-360 g (3 cups) strong white bread flour, ¾ teaspoon salt
+360 g (3 cups) strong white bread flour, 3/4 tsp salt

 • Turn up the speed to medium, and knead the dough, with the dough hook attachment for 10 minutes.
 The dough should be sticky (this stickiness now will result in softer cinnamon rolls later).